vivekkhimani/DataStructuresAndAlgorithmsPractice/README.md

 ## Current Status:
-- I have started working on this repository recently and I will add content as and when I am able to develop it.
-The list of these topics is never exhaustive so stay tuned.
-Thank you for the patience.
+- **(vivekkhimani)** - I have started working on this repository recently and I will add content as and when I am able to develop it.
+The list of these topics is never exhaustive.
+So feel free to suggest or make changes to the index above and start contributing for the topic you mighe be interested in.

 ## Contributing:
 - The project is protected by MIT License 2020.
 So it's open for usage and contributions by the external community.
 Please refer to CONTRIBUTING.md to learn more about contributing.